 Cello Hire – Why It Makes Sense

 Cello hire is an option that makes sense for a variety of reasons.
-It may be somebody’s first experience playing the cello and the question of whether they will enjoy it or not, or to enable the younger player to start lessons and have easy access to changing cellos through the different sizes as the player grows.
+It may be somebody’s first experience playing the cello and the question of whether they will enjoy it or not, or it may be to enable the younger player to start lessons and have easy access to changing cellos through the different sizes as the player grows.
 Or, it may provide a former player with an opportunity to take up the cello again.